Strengthening the roll out of community diagnostic centres with mobile healthcare units

 - Maximising infection control.
 When patients are kept away from a primary healthcare setting such as a busy hospital, they enjoy a safer pathway and a reduced likelihood of either spreading or catching undiagnosed infections.

-Supporting the widespread deployment of community diagnostic hubs
+Supporting the widespread deployment of community diagnostic centres

-Several of the units supplied by EMS Healthcare are ideally suited to community diagnostic hubs.
+Several of the units supplied by EMS Healthcare are ideally suited to community diagnostic centres.

 The self-contained Trilogy+ endoscopy suite can be deployed at hospitals or in community settings, improving the availability and accessibility of elective endoscopy services.
 Our 3.5T self-drive Outreach vehicles provide an ideal solution for simpler tests such as phlebotomy, spirometry, and eye tests.
 And Liberty units have been trusted as fast and convenient community-based clinics across the UK for more than 10 years.